michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 The most important things about the LSP are:
 1. It exists
 2. It is omnipresent
+3. It has a decent feature set
-3. It works well enough
+4. It works well enough

 That is, it actually succeeds in significantly addressing the problem of providing IDE tooling to a wide variety of editors at much lower cost to tooling developers.
 This is huge, and not to be under-appreciated!
-It now seems awful to remember the situation even a few years ago, where most open-source editors had poor and inconsistent support for most programming languages.
+It is now awful to remember the situation even a few years ago, where most open-source editors had poor and inconsistent support for most programming languages.
 Now someone can write a new editor and, with a bit of work on a LSP client, come out with best-in-class programming language support.
 Amazing!

 ## Focus on presentation over semantics

-As [Alex says](https://matklad.github.io/2023/10/12/lsp-could-have-been-better.html#Focus-on-Presentation) it's a great choice for the LSP to focus on presentation, i.e. the things that actually appear in the editor, rather than the semantic structure of the program (which is wildly different from language to language).
+As [Alex says](https://matklad.github.io/2023/10/12/lsp-could-have-been-better.html#Focus-on-Presentation), it's a great choice for the LSP to focus on presentation, i.e. the things that actually appear in the editor, rather than the semantic structure of the program (which is wildly different from language to language).

-This works pretty well, although some semantic elements have crept in over time.
+The presentation-first approach works pretty well, although some semantic elements have crept in over time.
 For example:
 - There is a "type hierarchy" request.
 Is this just a widget that represents a tree of arbitrary stuff that you can consider "types"?
 Or is there some implication that the relationship that the tree shows should be _subtyping_, making it a bit more specific to languages with inheritance?
 Unclear.
 - There are various tags that indicate the nature of entries in e.g. completion lists, and these are usually semantic rather than presentational.
 For example, a completion item is tagged as _deprecated_, rather than being tagged as _non-emphasized_ or similar.